ericl/dbconnect/README.md

 ```bash
 pip install -e . --user
 ```
-**Note on Python Virtual Environments**: The client requires the same .minor version of python that the server is running.
+* *Note on Python Virtual Environments*: The client requires the same .minor version of python that the server is running.
 Example: a local client running in and environment using 3.6 will not run against a cluster running 3.5.
-If you're using conda on your local development environment, and your cluster is running python 3.5, you you will need to create an environment locally with that identical version.
+If you're using conda on your local development environment, and your cluster is running python 3.5, you will need to create an environment locally with that identical version, like the following:
 ```bash
 conda create --name dbconnect python=3.5
 ```
 * Confirm you have java 8 installed.
-**Note**: The Client does not support Java 11.
+The Client does not support Java 11.
 We test against java 8.
 This will change with the GA Version and will support Java 11

 **Step 2:** *Configure connection properties*